awsdocs/aws-lambda-developer-guide/doc_source/runtimes-extensions-api.md

 + Python 3\.7 \(`python3.7`\)
 + Ruby 2\.7 \(`ruby2.7`\)
 + Ruby 2\.5 \(`ruby2.5`\)

+Note that the Go 1\.x runtime does not support extensions\.
+To support extensions, you can create Go functions on the `provided.al2` runtime\.
+For more information, see [ Migrating Lambda functions to Amazon Linux 2](http://aws.amazon.com/blogs/compute/migrating-aws-lambda-functions-to-al2/)\.

 Lambda also supports *internal extensions*\.
 An internal extension runs as a separate thread in the runtime process\.
 The runtime starts and stops the internal extension\.
 An alternative way to integrate with the Lambda environment is to use language\-specific [environment variables and wrapper scripts](runtimes-modify.md)\.
 You can use these to configure the runtime environment and modify the startup behavior of the runtime process\.